ooici/siam-integration/README.txt

 * Preparing dependencies
 ------------------------
-As some of the JAR dependencies are not available in standard or external maven repositories, they are to be installed in the local repository before proceeding with normal development or build.
+As some of the JAR dependencies (including ion-object-definitions, ioncore-java, SIAM) are not available in standard or external maven repositories, they are to be installed in the local repository before proceeding with normal development or build.
 The etc/build.xml ant script is included to install those dependencies.
-Just run:
-	ant -f etc/build.xml install
-This assumes the following locations:
+The ant script assumes the following locations:
    - ion-object-definitions --> ../../ion-object-definitions/
    - ioncore-java root directory --> ../../ioncore-java/
    - SIAM root directory --> ../../siam2/
 both relative to etc/.
+If these locations are correct for your envirnoment, just run:
+	ant -f etc/build.xml install
-To explicitly indicate these directories, use the 'ioncore-java' and 'siam' system properties, for example:
+To explicitly indicate any of these directories, you can use the 'siam', 'ion-object-definitions', and 'ioncore-java' system properties as appropriate.
+For example:
 	ant -f etc/build.xml -Dioncore-java=/Dev/ooici/ioncore-java install
 See etc/build.xml for other properties that may need adjustment.